microshare/microshare.github.io/docs/2/technical/api/quick-start.md

 Once this is done you will need to follow the [authentication tutorials](../authentication).

-It is necessary to understand how these requests work as we will add an extra parameter.
+It is imprortant that you understand how these requests work as we will add an extra parameter.

 Indeed when you will make the request request token you will add at the end of it `&identity=External_ID`